emile-66/doc-projs/start-sprint-jira/sprint-in-jira.md

 ### Organize issues under epics

-You can also group stories together using epics. *Epics help to group related issues that represent a larger initiative, making it easier to organize projects.*
+You can also group stories and issues together using epics. *Epics help to group related issues that represent a larger initiative, making it easier to organize projects.*

 To learn more about epics, see [Learn how to use epics in Jira](https://www.atlassian.com/agile/tutorials/epics).

 ## Step 3: Start sprint

-1. In the desired sprint panel, click **Start sprint**.
+1. Find the sprint you want to start and click `Start sprint`.

     ![start sprit](start-sprint.png)

 2. In the pop-up window, specify the following details:
     - The name of the sprint.
     - The duration or the start and end dates.
+    - Optionally, the sprint goal.

 **Warning: Avoid editing the details of a sprint after starting as it can disrupt tracking and reporting.**